www.banklesstimes.com

 Ether

-Ether is the native currency and token that is the most essential tool required to use the Ethereum Network; users must use ETH to make transactions and execute smart contracts.
+Ether is the native currency and token that is the most essential tool required to use the Ethereum Network; users must use ETH to stake, pay for transactions, and execute smart contracts.
 Ether is currently the second-largest token by market cap on the market today.

 Use Cases